convissor/login-security-solution/readme.txt

       behavior was to do so only if the Network IP failure count was 0.
     - Add user's current IP to their verified IP list whenever they save their profile page, not just when they change their password.
+    - Fix when user notifications are sent.
+Do so if the IP address is NOT verified instead of if the IP address IS verified.
+Duh.
 * Add pt_BR translation.
 Thanks to Valdir Trombini.
 * Put plugin version number in admin notification emails.
 * Update password policy in the fr_FR translation.